ObjGTK/ObjGTKGen/README.md

 ## Code base

-The ObjGTK code base should be compatible with the Objective C dialect of GCC ("Objective C 2.0") as introduced as of Mac OS X 10.5.
+The code base of ObjGTK should be compatible with the Objective C dialect of GCC ("Objective C 2.0") as introduced as of Mac OS X 10.5.
 So there should be no need to use clang.
 There are plans to implement advanced support of clang language features, especially memory management via Automatic Reference Counting (ARC).

 Currently there are only untested, unstable preview releases of ObjGTK.
 Take care when using.
 API is going to change.
 See [milestones](https://codeberg.org/Letterus/objgtkgen/milestones) for the further release plan.